redhat-et/ai-observability/rhelai/README.md

 to an external observability stack such as on OpenShift, or to an observability vendor such as Dynatrace, is also an option.
 Here the various choices for building out a more complete observability solution are outlined.

-### Add Workload Metrics to PCP, Visualize in Local Grafana
+### Add workload metrics endpoints to PCP, visualize in local Grafana

 TODO

-### OpenTelemetry Collector to unify all local workloads metrics into a single prometheus stream to be injested by PCP
+### OpenTelemetry Collector to unify all local workload metrics into a single prometheus stream to be injested by PCP, and add a tracing exporter.

 TODO